NoSpacesFlies/Botnet/README.md

 # EDIT -- README PLEASE 2026..1..27
-THIS IS NOT USABLE
+- THIS IS NOT USABLE
-CODE IS UNRELIABLE
+- CODE IS UNRELIABLE AND IT USES GLIBC COMPILERS!!
-DO NOT USE THIS, IF YOU WANT ONE, check branch 'light' for good one
+- DO NOT USE THIS, IF YOU WANT ONE, check branch 'light' for good one
 # EDIT -- README PLEASE - 2026..1..27

 ![Img](image.webp?raw=true "Screenshot")